DSD-DBS/capella-collab-manager/docs/docs/development/backend/code-style.md

     requirement to break up long strings into smaller parts.
 Additionally, never break up strings that are presented to the user in e.g. log messages, as that makes it significantly harder to grep for them.

-    Use [isort] for automatic sorting of imports.
-Its settings should automatically be picked up from the `pyproject.toml` file as well.

 - **Typing**: We do not make an exception for `typing` imports.
 Instead of writing `from typing import SomeName`, use `import typing as t` and access